Kia e-Niro review - Interior, design and technology

 Sat-nav, stereo and infotainment

-Yet it’s the functionality included as standard that should be praised.
+Yet it’s the overall functionality included as standard that should be praised.
 Sat-nav, wireless phone charging, Android Auto and Apple CarPlay all feature, as do DAB radio, Bluetooth, a reversing camera and Kia’s connected services (powered by TomTom to show live traffic and other info).
 On the e-Niro it’ll also show charging points near your car, along your route or at your destination.

 The layout is fairly logical and easy to navigate, while the screen is well placed.
 There are still a few foibles –there’s one process too many for something simple, such as entering a destination into the sat-nav, and no full digital dash.
 But that is coming on updated Niro models.